public-key-cryptography/public-key-editor/README.md

 	send and receive encrypted emails.

 	The sender and receiver have to be using the same ciphers and protocols because the software is not compatible with other encryption programs.
-Users also may have to keep upgrading their software, changing their public keys, and re-encrypting their files or directories if the implementation of the ciphers or encryption protocols changes.
+Users also may have to upgrade their software, change their public keys, and re-encrypt their files or directories if the implementation of the ciphers or encryption protocols changes.